 - 1. Choose the Open command from the File menu.
-A standard Windows Open dialog displays. - 2.
+A standard Windows Open dialog box appears. - 2.
 Select the .csp file and click Open. - 3.
 To edit a cursor/stamp, click on it and then click Edit.

 Exiting the Software